max298/StarRupture-Docker/README.md

 ## ⚠️ Disclaimer

 This Docker container was created during the playtest phase of the game.
 Unfortunately the playtest ended before I could test everything.
-Since the full game has not been released yet, the container is currently **not functional** and **cannot run** as intended.
+Since the game is not released at all, the container is currently **not functional** and **cannot run** at all.
-When the full game releases, I hope to get this running asap.
+When the full game releases I hope to get this running asap, however I did notice quite a lot of error-logs from wine and I'm not that familiar with running windows programs in linux.

 ## Usage